-Here my Memo concentrates particularly on content issues.
-A demand-driven telecenter translates, among various factors, into the need to provide people in host communities with access to relevant and useful content.
-Some organizations - such as the Country Gateways promoted by the World Bank - are working on the content issues but much of the information available via electronic networks may not meet communities' needs for local and localized information on agriculture, health, entrepreneurship and jobs, and nearby markets.
+Here we concentrate particularly on content issues.
+A demand-driven telecenter translates into the need to provide people in host communities with access to relevant and useful content.
+Some organizations - such as the Country Gateways promoted by the World Bank - are working on the content issues but much of the information available via electronic networks today may not meet communities' needs for local and localized information on agriculture, health, micro-enterprises and jobs, and nearby markets.
 A telecenter may also have low relevance if information is in unfamiliar or inappropriate language or dialects.
+Or if the style of expression does not sufficiently math that of the villagers.
+For example, those of us who use English can be confused by the terminology used by more sophisticated computer users